maplibre/maplibre-native/platform/ios/platform/ios/README.md

 git submodule update --init --recursive
 ```

-Next run the following to add required dependencies:
+Next run the following to generate some files that are needed:

 ```
 cd platform/ios